2026 Tenerife International Training Course on Volcano Monitoring

 APPLICATIONS ARE CLOSED

-Stay tuned in December 2024!
+Stay tuned in February of the 2026!

 APPLICATIONS ARE NOW OPEN FOR THE PROGRAM WITH LIMITED SPOTS AVAILABLE!

-COURSE OUTLINE
+COURSE OUTLINE:

 The increase in world population, particularly in urban areas close to active volcanoes, is constantly rising the level of volcanic risk worldwide.
 Volcano Monitoring is one of the key tools for mitigating this risk, alongside an estimation of volcanic hazards.
 The aim of this course is to introduce students to the subject of Volcano Monitoring «hands on» by alternating lectures with practical laboratory and field activities.
 Lessons will be given by researchers with an international scientific background and first-hand experience of Volcano Monitoring.